 Another risky type of stocks to invest in involve companies that rely on one single way to make money yet have other competitors doing the exact same thing – not only better but ALSO by offering other services to consumers.

 I strongly believe that diversification is not only important for your portfolio but also for individual businesses.
-The type of businesses that comes to mind when I think of ‘single source of income’ are music streaming business or those meal kit services that send you ingredients.
+The type of businesses that comes to mind when I think of ‘single source of income’ is music streaming business or those meal kit services that send you ingredients.
 Be cautious with those as well.
 Can you think of other examples?

 # 3 The best time to go on a shopping spree in the markets is when most are fearful.

 About 3 months after I opened my online brokerage account and bought my very first stock the market crashed.
-It wasn’t a short lived crash that lasted a few days.
+It wasn’t a short-lived crash that lasted a few days.
 It was the financial bubble of 2008 where several major companies, some that had been around for almost a hundred years, went bankrupt and the world seemed like it was going to fall apart.

 Instead of becoming fearful about the markets during such scary times I actually became very excited and learned this lesson very early on: